 The Pediatric Nephrology Fellowship provides fellows with the knowledge and expertise to be highly effective clinicians and investigators who can improve the lives of children with kidney disease.

 Nationwide Children’s and The Ohio State University College of Medicine appreciate your interest in our Pediatric Nephrology Fellowship Program.
-We believe that you will find we offer many excellent opportunities to help you develop and refine the skills necessary to become a well-trained pediatric nephrologist and accomplished investigator in the areas of clinical and/or basic science.
+We believe that you will find we offer many excellent opportunities to help you develop and refine the skills necessary to become a well-trained pediatric nephrologist, accomplished investigator in clinical and/or basic science, effective teacher and nephrology advocate.

 The Pediatric Nephrology Fellowship Program’s goal is to assure that each fellow finishes our program with the knowledge and expertise to be a highly effective clinician and investigator who can improve the lives of children with kidney disease.
 Our fellow positions are fully supported by Nationwide Children's Hospital and we offer one to two positions per year.
 Upon successful completion of the program our fellows will have met the training requirements for Pediatric Nephrology certification by the American Board of Pediatrics.